 Accident on the motorway?
 No problem.
 Signalling failure on the trains?
 Don’t worry about it.
 Broken water pipe partially blocking a road?
 Not an issue.
 When you’re on a bike, with the freedom to zip through queues, unexpected delays become a problem of the past.

-You can leave work at the same time everyday and be safe in the knowledge that you’ll be pulling up at your front door exactly when you expect to.
+You can leave work at the same time every day and be safe in the knowledge that you’ll most likely be pulling up at your front door exactly when you expect to.
 Which is great when you’ve got those evening activities scheduled in!

 Keeping a car on the road can be expensive and so can paying out for public transport every month.
 Cycling, on the other hand, can be a really cost-effective way of getting yourself to and from work.
 You only have to buy a bike and the necessary safety equipment – and we even have a UK-wide scheme to help you with that.